Estimating uncertainty of earthquake rupture using Bayesian neural network: Bayesian Neural network

 In VI, a new distribution $Q(W \vert \theta)$ is considered that approximates the true posterior $P(W \vert \textbf{X})$. $Q(W \vert \theta)$ is parameterized by $\theta$ over $W$ and VI finds the right set of $\theta$ that minimizes the divergence of two distributions through optimization:

-In the above equation-\ref{eq:optimization_kl}, \textbf{KL} or Kullback–Leibler divergence is a non-symmetric and information theoretic measure of similarity (relative entropy) between true and approximated distributions~\citep{kullback1997information}.
+In equation-\ref{eq:optimization_kl}, \textbf{KL} or Kullback–Leibler divergence is a non-symmetric and information theoretic measure of similarity (relative entropy) between true and approximated distributions~\citep{kullback1997information}.
 The KL-divergence between $Q(W \vert \theta)$ and $P(W|\textbf{X})$ is defined as: